tyler36/ddev-serverspec/README.md

 ## Overview

-This add-on integrates Serverspec into your [DDEV](https://ddev.com/) project.
+This add-on integrates [Serverspec](https://serverspec.org/) into your [DDEV](https://ddev.com/) project.

+This add-on installs the required serverspec packages inside the web container.

 ## Installation